kopius/tic-tac-toe/README.md

 -   HTML/CSS/JavaScript front end
 -   Ruby-on-Rails back end with an API provided by General Assembly course staff
 -   jQuery for DOM manipulation and event handling
--   AJAX for make server requests
+-   AJAX for server requests
 -   Structure and style achieved with the help of Bootstrap and SASS

 ## Planning \& Development

 [This
 document](https://github.com/kopiusmaximus/game-project-scope-study/blob/response/study.md)
-tells a bit about how I got started with this project.
+tells a bit about how I got started with the project.

 I knew that I wanted the game to be visually simple.
 I opted for a minimialist layout that ultimately changed very little from my original wireframes: